-- · Preliminary mitigation and adaptation strategies identified and agreed upon - Development of "Long List" of CAAP actions to implement each strategy - Community and stakeholder feedback - Development of "Short List" of CAAP actions - · Quantify emission reductions from actions
+- Preliminary mitigation and adaptation strategies identified and agreed upon - Development of "Long List" of CAAP actions to implement each strategy - Community and stakeholder feedback - Development of "Short List" of CAAP actions - Quantify emission reductions from actions rapid scenario analysis of different actions and implementation time.

 Figure 16 displays the Focus Areas encompassing mitigation, adaptation, and cross-cutting strategies.
-The mitigation strategies were selected using a multifactor scoring system, as well as through qualitative evaluation.
-The strategies were modeled using ICLEI's ClearPath tool, which allows rapid scenario analysis of different actions and implementation time.
+The mitigation strategies were selected using a multi-factor scoring system, as well as through qualitative evaluation.
+The strategies were modeled using ICLEI's ClearPath tool, which allows